ET-Technologies/People-Counter/WRITEUP.md

 ## Assess Effects on End User Needs

-In the beginning of this project I was not aware how many parameter could affect a good output.
-Frist I was struggeling with the right model.
-It turns out that outof the box models did not perform as good as pretrained models.
-One has to consider frameworks, datasets and model size.
-Espezially with AI at the edge applications those parameters are very importend.
-Large models have low inference time with low compute power.
-Small models have often lower accuracy, so it is a trade off.
-Accuracy also comes with the video material.
-If the light is bad or the focal length is not adjusted this could affect the output of the model.
-Therefore before creating an apllication one has to think about these trade offs, how they would affect the accuracy and how one could fix or limit the bad influence.
+At the start of this project, I wasn't aware of how many parameters could affect a good output.
+At first I had problems with the right model.
+It turns out that out-of-the-box models didn't perform as well as pretrained models.
+You have to consider frameworks, data sets and model size.
+These parameters are particularly important for AI on the edge applications.
+Large models have a higher inference time and also higher computing power.
+Small models are often less accurate, so this is a compromise.
+The accuracy also comes with the quality of the video footage.
+If the light is poor or the focal length is not adjusted, this can affect the output of the model.
+Therefore, before building an application, you need to consider how these compromises affect accuracy and how to fix or limit the bad impact.

 ## Model Research

+I had the most problems with this part.
+I converted some models using the model optimizer, but the output was not satisfactory.
+First, I was unable to convert some of these models.
+Part of it was probably my fault, but then the model optimizer also had some problems with it.
+Second, I was faced with different datasets types.
+As a mentor told me, an SSD trained on Coco Dataset was unable to perform with this project.
+He was right, but I was still confused because many of my fellow students used the same model.
+Third, I was confused with different input- and output_blobs of the model.
+And to be honest, this was one of my biggest problems.
+I couldn't find the right settings.
+I'm not going to dissuade myself from blaming bad documentation, it's just a lesson I still have to learn.

 ### Model 1: SSD MobileNet V2 COCO (ssd_mobilenet_v2_coco_2018_03_29)